benoitc/erica/README.md

-Note: **erica** is language agnostic, so if you want to create your couchapp in coffescript, just replace javascript by coffescript or yuse the language you want if an couchapp server exist for it.
+Note: **erica** is language agnostic, so if you want to create your couchapp in coffescript, just replace javascript by coffescript or yuse the language you want if an couchapp server exists for it.

 ### 2. Let's create a simple hello world